-We have granted the underwriters the right to purchase an additional shares of Class A common stock from us within 30 days from the date of this prospectus.
+We and the selling stockholders have granted the underwriters the right to purchase an additional shares of Class A common stock within 30 days from the date of this prospectus.

-Class A common stock to be outstanding immediately after this offering shares of Class A common stock (% of which would be owned by non-affiliates of the Company) (or shares of Class A common stock (% of which would be owned by nonaffiliates of the Company) if the underwriters exercise their option to purchase additional shares of Class A common stock in full) based on an assumed initial public offering price of \$ per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).
-If, immediately after this offering and the application of the net proceeds from this offering, all of the EWC Ventures Post-IPO Members elected to exchange their EWC Ventures Units and corresponding shares of Class B common stock for shares of shares of our Class A common our Class A common stock, stock would be outstanding (% of which would be owned by nonaffiliates of the Company) (or shares of Class A common stock ( shares of Class B common stock (or shares of Class B common stock if the underwriters exercise their option to purchase additional shares of Class A common stock in full and giving effect to the use of the net proceeds therefrom) based on an assumed initial public offering price of \$ per share of Class A common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).
+Class A common stock to be outstanding immediately after this offering shares of Class A common stock ( % of which would be owned by non-affiliates of the Company) (or shares of Class A common stock ( % of which would be owned by nonaffiliates of the Company) if the underwriters exercise their option to purchase additional shares of Class A common stock in full) based on an assumed initial public offering price of \$ per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).
+If, immediately after this offering and the application of the net proceeds from this offering, all of the EWC Ventures Post-IPO Members elected to exchange their EWC Ventures Units and corresponding shares of Class B common stock for shares of our Class A common stock, shares of our Class A common stock would be outstanding ( % of which would be owned by nonaffiliates of the Company) (or shares of Class A common stock ( % of which would be owned by non-affiliates of the Company) if the underwriters exercise their option to purchase additional shares of Class A common stock in full).

+Class B common stock to be outstanding immediately after this offering shares of Class B common stock (or shares of Class B common stock if the underwriters exercise their option to purchase additional shares of Class A common stock in full and giving effect to the use of the net proceeds therefrom) based on an assumed initial public offering price of \$ per share of Class A common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).
 Shares of our Class B common stock have voting but no economic rights (including rights to dividends and distributions upon liquidation) and will be issued in an amount equal to the number of EWC Ventures Units held by the EWC Ventures Post-IPO Members.